alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/08-bootstrapping-kubernetes-controllers.md

 ### Running commands in parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
 See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

+> There are other options, the most remarkable in my opinion is [terminator](https://terminator-gtk3.readthedocs.io/en/latest/) which I use a lot.

 ## Provision the Kubernetes Control Plane